Zaimea/metrics-docs/installation.md

 ---
-title: How to install package
+title: How to install Metrics package
-description: How to install package
+description: How to install Metrics package
 github: https://github.com/zaimea/metrics-docs/edit/main/
 ---